 |/?||Displays help at the command prompt.|

-The Windows operating system searches for a file by using default file name extensions in the following order of precedence: .exe, .com, .bat, and .cmd.
-To run Accnt.bat when Accnt.com exists in the same directory, you must include the .bat extension at the command prompt.
+The Windows operating system searches using default file name extensions in the following order of precedence: .exe, .com, .bat, and .cmd.
+Which means if you're looking for a batch file named, acct.bat, but have an app named acct.exe in the same directory, you must include the .bat extension at the command prompt.

-If two or more files in the command path have the same file name and extension, path first searches for the specified file name in the current directory.
-Then it searches the directories in the command path in the order that they are listed in the PATH environment variable.
+If two or more files in the command path have the same file name and extension, this command first searches for the specified file name in the current directory.
+Then, it searches the directories in the command path in the order that they're listed in the PATH environment variable.

 If you place the path command in your Autoexec.nt file, the Windows operating system automatically appends the specified MS-DOS subsystem search path every time you log on to your computer.
 Cmd.exe does not use the Autoexec.nt file.
 When started from a shortcut, Cmd.exe inherits the environment variables set in My Computer/Properties/Advanced/Environment.